exp111/exp111.github.io/_posts/2020-6-18-owasp-mstg.md

 The ol' trusty decompiler.
 Needed later...

 # Uncrackable Level 1
+> This app holds a secret inside.
+Can you find it?

 Drag-and-drop the apk into our emulator and it should start directly.
 We immediately get prompted with this message: